opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   Specifies oom_score_adj for the container.

 **--os**=OS
-  Operating system used within the container
+  Operating system used within the container.

 **--output**=PATH
   Instead of writing the configuration JSON to stdout, write it to a